Ofir-Shechtman/236369-FullStack-hw3/README.md

 #### Maps

 Now, we want to use visual geographic information to view the Airbnbs.
-For this part, you will use **Leaflet** , a JS libraryfor mapping and geo-information.
+For this part, you will use **Leaflet** , a JS library for mapping and geo-information.